aZerato/aZerato.github.io/README.md

 For sample posts structure '[blog/content/posts/](https://github.com/aZerato/aZerato.github.io/tree/master/blog/content/posts)'.

-When you have terminated, go to 'cli/' folder with your CLI, and run 'posts.converter.js' script. (work in progress)
+When you have terminated, go to 'cli/' folder with your CLI, and run :

+> node posts.converter.js

+(work in progress)